nushell/nushell/README.md

 # Nu Shell

-A modern shell for the GitHub era
+An elegant shell for a data-oriented age

 ![Example of nushell](images/nushell-autocomplete4.gif "Example of nushell")